Swarm-Systems-Lab/Distributed_localization_DWM1001/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project aims to develop a distributed localization system in the Decawave DWM-1001 board using UWB communications.
-It is based in ChibiOS in order to use its RTOS.
+This project aims to develop a distributed localization system in the Decawave DWM1001 board using UWB communications and ranging.
+It is based in ChibiOS in order to use RTOS functionality.

 [Documentation](https://github.com/UCM-237/Distributed_localization_DWM1001)